dmbrtd/trad/article/intro_p1_intro.md

 that must-have mythics have their price temporarily inflated by their legality in Standard.
 For example, many Modern decks contain the full playset of *Uro, Titan of Nature's Wrath* which would have cost you a frankly silly $280 for four pieces of cardboard at its peak.
-To add insult to injury, at the time of writing you would have already lost $100 of value at the time of writing due to the impending Standard rotation with more losses to come when it actually arrives.
+To add insult to injury, you would have already lost $100 of value at the time of writing due to the impending Standard rotation with more losses to come when it actually arrives.

 The rationale behind the removal of the Companion rule requires no explanation.
 Do note that it is perfectly legal to play Companions as normal creatures in